slowernews/wisdom-tldr/README.md

 How talk to people?<br>
 Smile, don't ramble, look for external catalysts as hints for stories and questions, talk about your passions instead of accomplishments, don't be stubborn and listen.

-> *'Rambling and not smiling are two things to get better speaking to anybody.'*

 > *'Get better asking questions.
 They are more important than answers.'*

 > *'Talk about your passions instead of your accomplishments (aka bragging), transform it in a story.'*
 > *'Storytelling is about the details.'*

 > *'On improvisation is more productive to say «yes and» instead of «yes but».
 Get rid of ego and add value.
 Don't judge.'*